The Thrive For Good Growing Food Course

 I’ve put the whole course on this page.

-You can scroll down to go through the lessons in order or you can click the green icon in the top-right corner of the page to jump around more.
+You can scroll down to go through the lessons in order, or you can jump around as you see fit.

-I created the course for Thrive For Good, a not-for-profit that’s working to end malnutrition around the world.
+I created the course for Thrive For Good, a nonprofit organization.

-They’re such an effective charity that they have a big list of people who are asking for their support, so they need money in order to do what they do.
+They’re such an effective charity that they have a long list of people asking for their support, so they need funding to continue their work.

 Why and Where and How